LegendApp/presentation-local-first/slides/slides.md

 ````

 <!--
 An observable could point a Promise.
-Since it's lazy, it doesn't do anything until you get() it, which triggers the fetch and updates itself in place when it resolves.
+Since it's lazy, it doesn't do anything until you get() it, which triggers the fetch and returns undefined, then updates itself in place when it resolves.

-1. So then if we use that observable in a component, it will just re-render itself itself when the fetch comples.
+1. So then if we use that observable in a component, it will re-render itself itself when the fetch comples.
 And then our component is bound to the server data.

 2. But fetching is more complicated than that, so we have a little fetch plugin to wrap some complexity.